Solutions to Common Academic Writing Obstacles

 - I can’t sit still to write.

-- If I have a long, productive writing day, somehow it’s harder to get started the next day, rather
+- If I have a long, productive writing day, somehow it’s harder to get started the next day, rather than easier.

 - I will write just as soon as (fill in the blank).

 - I wish I could write as easily as I [exercise/cook/clean/or . . .].

 Emotional obstacles to writing my journal article

 - I’m not in the right mood to write.